11 of the Best Day Trips from Avignon, France

 The Tour Fenestrelle in uzes, a high tower

-It's almost too uncanny how similar it looks like the Leaning Tower of Pisa.
+It’s almost too uncanny how similar it looks to the Leaning Tower of Pisa.

 If, like me, you love a good view, I also recommend going to the top of the Uzès Tower.
 It offers the best view of the town alongside the landscapes of Eure Valley.